elysion-powered/elyssa/README.md

-elyssa
+Elyssa
 ======

-CoffeeScript Canvas game engine - Part of the Elysion game engine family
+CoffeeScript game engine - Part of the Elysion game engine family (see https://github.com/elysion-powered/spec for the specification.)